New Britain sparrowhawk

-The New Britain sparrowhawk (Accipiter brachyurus) is a threatened species of bird of prey.
+The New Britain sparrowhawk (Tachyspiza brachyura) is a threatened species of bird of prey.
 It is endemic to two Papua New Guinea islands, New Britain and New Ireland.
 Even in 1934 Ernst Mayr, in his survey of mountain bird life during the Whitney South Sea Expedition, found the New Britain sparrowhawk to be very rare.
+This species was formerly placed in the genus Accipiter.

 Description

 These sparrowhawks are grey with a white underbelly and orange accents on the neck.
 They are often characterized by their large feet.
 They are the only hawk in New Britain or the Solomon Islands that has a middle toe that is longer than the rest.
 The feet of the New Britain sparrowhawks are pale yellow.
 These small birds only grow to be 27–34 cm long.

 Ecology

 This species lives in tropical to subtropical, moist montane forest.
 The altitudes reach 1,200 to 1,800 m.
 New Britain sparrowhawks nest like other birds, where they raise their young.
 Very little is known about this species because it is so rare and the areas in which it lives have not been thoroughly studied.